federicotdn/verb/README.md

 ## Examples

-The [docs/](docs) directory contains various `.verb` files which showcase different features of the package.
+The [docs/](docs) directory contains various `.org` files which showcase different features of the package.

 ## Changelog